Team Vitality: FIFA

 In December 2022, Team Vitality partnered with French association football club LOSC Lille to create a FIFA eLigue 1 team.

 In September 2025, Team Vitality ended their contract with LOSC Lille.

 In September 2025, Team Vitality partnered with association football club Paris Saint-Germain to create a new EAFC Team.

 StarCraft II

 In February 2024, Team Vitality announced that they had acquired most of the Korean StarCraft II team ONSYDE to enter the game in time for IEM Katowice 2024.
-While this hasn't been confirmed, this acquisition may have been funded via the Saudi Arabia-operated Esports World Cup Club Support Program, which gave organizations in the program (which includes Team Vitality) a one-time cash stimulus if they wanted to enter new esports.
+While this has not been confirmed, this acquisition may have been funded via the Saudi Arabia-operated Esports World Cup Club Support Program, which gave organizations in the program (which includes Team Vitality) a one-time cash stimulus if they wanted to enter new esports.